 Dr Fiona Roberts

-Biography: Dr Fiona Roberts is an Adjunct Research Associate with Monash University Disaster Resilience Initiative (MUDRI).
+Biography: Dr Fiona Roberts is a Research Fellow with Monash University Disaster Resilience Initiative (MUDRI).
 She recently completed her PhD through MUDRI, investigating the role of nonprofit organisations in building community resilience to disasters (“We Just Want to Help” – Profit in Nonprofits).
 Her PhD builds on more than two decades of experience in the private sector as a successful business and strategy analyst in agribusiness, and her experience and training as a volunteer in nonprofit organisations.

 Fiona holds an Agricultural Science degree from La Trobe University, a Graduate Certificate (Business) from the Centre for Philanthropy and Nonprofit Studies, QUT, and an MBA from the University of Melbourne.

 Roberts, F. (2019).
 ‘We Just Want to Help’: engaging the not-for-profit sector.
 Australian Journal of Emergency Management.
 October 2019 edition.

 Spencer, C., Majeed, S., Roberts, F., McArdle, D. and Archer, F. (2017).
 Literature Review Identify ‘bottom-up’ community development approaches to effective and efficient community engagement in the setting of the National Strategy for Disaster Resilience.
 Prepared for the Attorney-General’s Department, Canberra, ACT.
 MUDRI, Monash University Accident Research Centre, Melbourne.

 Archer, F., McArdle, D, Spencer, C and Roberts, F. (2015).
 Literature Review: What does good or successful recovery look like?
 MUDRI, Monash University Accident Research Centre, Melbourne.